char101/godoc-chm/README.md

 ## Usage

 ```
-godoc-chm [-cache] [-output directory] godoc-url
+godoc-chm [-cache] [-output directory] [-chm path-to-compiled-chm] [-open] [-compile] godoc-url
 ```

 ## Notes

-If you are using Windows, you need to have at least IE9 (because the godoc javascript uses `getElementsByClassName` which is supported only by IE9 upwards and enable the browser emulation compatibility value.
-The value below is for IE11.
+If you are using Windows, you need IE9 (because the godoc javascript uses `getElementsByClassName` which is only supported by IE9 upwards).
+Then change the browser emulation compatibility for `hh.exe` in the registry.
+The value below sets the compatibility value for IE11.

 ```
 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Internet Explorer\Main\FeatureControl\FEATURE_BROWSER_EMULATION]